Iona Abbey Capital Appeal news

 The royalties from Iona of My Heart will go to the Iona Community’s Iona Abbey Capital Appeal.

 ‘Silence and prayers’ during the World Economic Forum: a small sign of resistance and solidarity, from member Reinhild Traitler in Zurich

-It had been snowing for 24 hours – big flakes dancing down slowly, covering the omnipresent black limousines of the big bosses stuck in traffic – when Christa Schüssler from the Swiss Iona Group and I arrived in Davos on the eve of the opening of the World Economic Forum (WEF) in late January 2018.
+It had been snowing for 24 hours – big flakes dancing down slowly, covering the omnipresent black limousines of the big bosses stuck in traffic – when Christa Schüssler and I arrived in Davos on the eve of the opening of the World Economic Forum (WEF) in late January 2018.

 Our prayers accompany the process of the WEF: in short, the self-congratulatory elites of the world, who like to dialogue amongst themselves.
 There is little connection with ‘the people’ at the WEF.
-Organisations such as the former ‘Public Eye on Davos’ have stopped going as they found it next to impossible to have messages ‘from below’ listened to, let alone taken seriously.
+Organisations such as the former ‘Public Eye on Davos’ have stopped going as they found it next to impossible to have messages ‘from below’ listened to.
 And since demonstrations are no longer allowed (for security reasons), there is practically no place to hear ‘the other side’, except for in the space offered by the churches.

-This year the Ecumenical Commission of Christian Churches in Switzerland awarded the ‘Oecumenica Label’ to the organisers in Davos, thus acknowledging their resilient and faithful presence amidst the hype and noise of the WEF.
+This year the Ecumenical Commission of Christian Churches in Switzerland awarded the ‘Oecumenica Label’ to the organisers of the Davos vigil, thus acknowledging their resilient and faithful presence amidst the hype and noise of the WEF.

 The Swiss Iona group hope to be at Davos again: a small sign of resistance and solidarity.